panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 Welcome `unknown`!

 An `unknown` type variable, same as `any`, accepts any value.
-But when trying to use the variable of `unknown` TypeScript enforces a type check.
+But when trying to use the variable of `unknown`, TypeScript enforces a type check.
 Exactly what you need!

 Let's change the type of `callback` param from `any` to `unknown`, and see what happens: